knightazura/ghost-sdk/Updating-Deployed-Ghost-Instances.md

 If you are on a version of Ghost which is from before the import/export UI was introduced in https://github.com/TryGhost/Ghost/commit/2b7d0f054d59cfb47735fe3845f00515d1a0f036 (23rd June) you will first need to update to this version so that you can export your data.

 ## Getting the import/export UI:
-* Navigate to the place where you keep your deploy script, update the deploy script with the latest version: https://gist.github.com/ErisDS/6f32e9b75d08a1c81f9b
+* Navigate to the place where you keep your deploy script
 * run the deploy script with `--refspec 6f32e9b75` to deploy this exact commit.
 (You may have to run git fetch   first)
 * *Note* The deploy script tends to fail to restart ghost, if this happens, login to your EC2 and do it manually